gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - mixed C/C++/ASM binary.
 - each kind of binary.

-# Build different flavours of a binary
+# Build different variants of a native component

-- build multiple "flavours" of a binary.
+This story adds support for building multiple variants of a native component.
+For each variant of a component, a binary of the appropriate type is defined.

+## Open issues

-- need to be able to build a single flavour or all flavours.
+- Need to be able to build a single variant or all variants.
-- need separate compiler, linker and assembler options for each flavour.
+- Need separate compiler, linker and assembler options for each variant.
-- need shared compiler, linker and assembler options for all flavours.
+- Need shared compiler, linker and assembler options for all variants.
-- need to consume locally and between projects and between builds.
+- Need to consume locally and between projects and between builds.
+- Need to infer the default variant.

-# Build a binary for multiple tool chains
+# Build a native component using multiple tool chains

+This story adds support for building a native component using multiple tool chains.
+Each variant may have a tool chain associated with it.

+## Open issues

-- need to be able to build for a single toolchain or all available toolchains.
+- Need to be able to build for a single toolchain or all available toolchains.
-- need separate compiler, linker and assembler options for each toolchain.
+- Need separate compiler, linker and assembler options for each toolchain.
-- need shared compiler, linker and assembler options for all toolchains.
+- Need shared compiler, linker and assembler options for all toolchains.
-- need to consume locally and between projects and between builds.
+- Need to consume locally and between projects and between builds.
+- Need to discover the available tool chains.

+## Tests

+- Build on windows using visual c++ and gcc.

+# Build a native component for multiple architectures

+This story adds support for building a component for multiple architectures.
+Introduce the concept of a platform, and each variant may have a platform associated with it.

+## Open issues

+- Need to be able to build for a single architecture or all available architectures.
+- Need to discover which architectures a tool chain can build for.
+- Need separate compiler, linker and assembler options for each platform.
+- Infer the default platform and architecture.
+- Define some conventions for architecture names.

+## Tests

+- Cross compile a 32-bit binary on a 64-bit linux machine.

 # Cross-compile for multiple platforms

-TBD
+This story adds support for cross-compilation.
+Add the concept of an operating system to the platform.

+## Open issues

+- Need to be able to build for a single platform or all available platforms.
+- Need separate compiler, linker and assembler options for each operating system.
+- Need to discover which platforms a tool chain can build for.
+- Define some conventions for operating system names.

 # Publishing and resolving shared libraries